 Sales Reps live in Dynamics 365 or Salesforce, so with Contracts 365®, they can create and manage contracts without ever leaving their CRM.

-General Business Users—people who just want to buy something or have something reviewed—need an intuitive system that helps them properly submit, self service, and track their contracts, quickly and easily.
+General Business Users—people who just want to buy something or have something reviewed—need intuitive software that helps them properly submit, self-service, and track their contracts quickly and easily.

 Executive Management needs to be able to access reporting, ensure compliance, and measure cycle times across business teams.

 Contract Managers and Legal, of course, need everything to see everything: Who’s doing what?
 Where is it in the approval process?
 Is pre-approved language being used?
 What needs to get elevated or prioritized?
 Once it’s done, where does it live?

 Technology drives the way most businesses operate.
 Many years ago, Microsoft became the gold standard for business computing.
 With the rise of the Internet, mobile computing, and cloud computing, everyday users suddenly had more choices than ever when it came to productivity and business functionality.
 Which was a nightmare for IT.

 In recent years, though, Microsoft is once again at the forefront of business computing (if, in fact, it ever left).
 With the advent, and advances, of Microsoft 365, things got really interesting, and many businesses decided to make a strategic investment in Microsoft’s ecosystem of applications and services—to streamline operations, improve security, and ensure availability.

 Contracts 365® was purpose-built for businesses that run Microsoft 365.
 This creates a huge advantage both for users and for IT professionals—while avoiding the pitfalls many applications (and software implementations) face.